thibault-Merelle/azure-containers/README.md

 - Have azure CLI (we check it either)

+## Achievements :

-- V1 runs exclusively on Ubuntu OS
+- V1 runs exclusively on Ubuntu OS and os X